Former MLB All-Star Mark Teixeira wants you to be smart about your money. His advice: 'Be boring'

 For professional sports players, it's particularly important to think ahead since their careers don't last very long and they retire early.
 Many of them get big paychecks — but some have still wound up broke.

 "You have to be so focused to play your sport.
 It's a 12-month-a year job," he said.
 "You tend to not think about things off the field.
-You tend not not think about what happens when I'm 40, 50 or 80 because you have to live in the moment."
+You tend to not think about what happens when I'm 40, 50 or 80 because you have to live in the moment."

 And having a financial advisor can only do so much — they advise, and the players can chose not to listen and still make bad decisions.